ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :author:
   Name of the module author in the form ``First Last (@GitHubID)``.
 Use a multi-line list if there is more than one author.
 :deprecated:
-  If a module is deprecated it should
+  If a module is deprecated it must be:

   * Mentioned in ``CHANGELOG``
   * Referenced in the ``porting_guide.x.y.rst``